mykhailo-vaskivnyuk/y-n-w/todo/readme.md

 - optimize texts of queries, select identical parts, move them to separate file
 - remove `RETURNING` if unnecessary and add its if necessary
 - ? verify types of queries' results, use `::type` operator
-- changes -> events, messages - > events or chat messages
+- messages -> events or chat messages
 - divide events on users_events / members_events (net, tree, circle)
 - add `event` to events
 - add userName to boardMessage